Fair Oaks Orthopedics

 If Surgery Is Needed..

-Either involve the following steps:
+Either involves the following steps:

 • Local or general anesthesia is given.